 A VIOLENT OMEN

 Less that a week ago, I was on my way to see the new Ghost In The Shell film in the theater, until the trains fucked up so I turned back and headed home defeated.
 The moment you rely on the the trains being on schedule is the moment that you can truly know that you've become a fucking idiot!
 They say acceptance is the only way to avoid wallowing in frustration, but even after you've taken all the necessary preparations so that you're early for once, those counting on you will only have you to blame!
 No matter how much you explain the train situation, you are the one guilty of fucking up!
 Yet they still say accept it.
 Take personal responsibility.
 Yeah, take responsibility for the trains.
 Yeah, take responsibility for that which is beyond your control.
 Just fucking accept your shit luck, accept the blame, and know that no matter what preparations you make it will never be enough to push against the tide of the great indifference of the universe!
-Despite your resistance is your own suffering, you can't beat fate!
+Despite resisting, you can't beat fate!
 You are no one.
 You are a meat-insect.
 You make no difference.
 You're fucked!
 Now gladly accept your optimum-trajectory and bottle up your unimportant fucking frustrations at your perpetual failures, you fucking piece of shit!